-It is also crucial to assure taxation in line with value creation.
-We are concerned that the three-tier proposal and the combined system of the arm's length principle for normal profits and formulary apportionment for the residual profits as suggested according to Amount A in the Unified Approach, would be extremely complicated.
-Without clarity and agreed principles and definitions among all countries in the Inclusive Framework it will be virtually impossible for businesses to get any kind of certainty at an early stage, i.e. at the time of the investment decision and/or transaction.
+In the BEPS project, it was considered crucial to assure taxation in line with value creation.
+It can certainly be questioned whether the three-tier proposal and the combined system of the arm's length principle for normal profits and formulary apportionment for the residual profits as suggested according to Amount A in the Unified Approach, would be in line with value creation.
+Furthermore, it would be extremely complicated.
+Without clarity and agreed principles and definitions among all countries in the Inclusive Framework, it will be virtually impossible for businesses to get any kind of certainty at an early stage, i.e. at the time of the investment decision and/or transaction.
 This is even before the mechanism of how to reduce taxation in those entities showing such a high profitability that the entire Group will be subject to allocating profits to market jurisdictions, is outlined (see below).
 This will require extensive TP assessments and will probably have to entail the use of multilateral instruments.